Energy label for tyres

 Safety: In the summer, all-season tyres are subject to increased wear and tear and thus deteriorate more quickly than summer tyres.
 In the winter, it should be noted that all-season tyres do not have anywhere near the same level of grip and traction (the force by which a vehicle is accelerated) on snow and ice as designated winter tyres.
 In recent years, the development of all-season tyres has focused on the requirements to be met under winter conditions (wet roads, behaviour on snow and ice).
 Consequently, these tyres do not function optimally in the summer.
 With all-season tyres, the costs associated with owning two sets of tyres (for summer and winter) can be saved, because there is no longer a need to change tyres, nor does the second set have to be stored.
 But since all-season tyres tend to be more expensive to buy, and their degree of wear and tear in the summer is greater, the theoretical savings are cancelled out.

-Energy efficiency: all-season tyres increase fuel consumption by up to 0.4 litres per 100 kilometres compared with the use of summer and winter tyres.
+Energy efficiency: All-season tyres increase fuel consumption by up to 0.4 litres per 100 kilometres compared with the use of summer and winter tyres.

 Is the use of winter tyres mandatory in Switzerland?